The National Study Leave reform work can be found here:

 The processes and opportunities for trainees in London and KSS are contained in the following website:

-And the list of mandatory and optional study leave activities for paediatrics can be found here:
+And the list of mandatory and optional study leave activities for paediatrics can be found on the website above, under the 'paediatrics' tab at the bottom of the page.

 You will see from the above links that the notion of a “budget” per trainee has now been superseded by a series of events linked to curriculum attainment to promote trainee development.
 Please use the above information during discussions with educational supervisors when planning study leave requests.
 Trainees should ensure the relevant curriculum code is applied when applying for study leave to ensure that the local PGME office are clear on the event or course and should ensure that the course or event is relevant to their training programme and training year.